mtilda/mtilda/README.rst

 Hi, I'm Tilda 👾
 ====

 I am a computer programmer.
-Ask me about any of the following!
+Let's dive into any of the following concepts, or maybe something new.

 ----